-We are currently in the process of completing the close-out activities associated with our SECURE clinical trial for Twirla which we expect to complete in 2017.
-It is difficult to determine with any certainty the exact duration and completion costs of our future clinical trials of Twirla or our other current and future product candidates we may advance.
+It is difficult to determine with any certainty the exact duration and completion costs of any of our future clinical trials of Twirla or our other current and future potential product candidates we may advance.
 It is also difficult to determine if, when or to what extent we will generate revenue from the commercialization and sale of our product candidates that obtain regulatory approval.

-Our current business plan assumes the FDA will complete its review of our NDA resubmission, which was received by the FDA on June 26, 2017, by the target Prescription Drug User Fee Act, or PDUFA, goal date, December 26, 2017.
-We may, however, never succeed in achieving regulatory approval for Twirla or any of our product candidates or such approval may be delayed.
-The duration, costs and timing of clinical trials and development of our other product candidates in addition to Twirla will depend on a variety of factors, including the uncertainties of future clinical trials and preclinical studies, the rate of subject enrollment, obtaining additional capital, and significant and changing government regulation.
+Consistent with our previous NDA resubmission in 2017, we currently expect that our resubmission of the NDA responding to the 2017 CRL will be categorized as a Type 2 resubmission and receive a review period of six months from the date of resubmission of the NDA.
+We may, however, never succeed in achieving regulatory approval for Twirla or any of our other potential product candidates or such approval may be delayed.
+The duration, costs and timing of clinical trials and development of our other potential product candidates in addition to Twirla will depend on a variety of factors, including the uncertainties of future clinical trials and preclinical studies, the rate of subject enrollment, obtaining additional capital, and significant and changing government regulation.
 In addition, the probability of success for each product candidate will depend on numerous factors, including competition, manufacturing capability and commercial viability.
 A change in the outcome of any of these variables with respect to the development of a product candidate could mean a significant change in the costs and timing associated with the development of that product candidate.
 For example, if the FDA, or another regulatory authority were to require us to conduct clinical trials beyond those that we currently anticipate will be required for the completion of clinical development of a product candidate, or if we experience significant delays in enrollment in any of our clinical trials, or experience issues with our manufacturing capabilities we could be required to expend significant additional financial resources and time with respect to the development of that product candidate.
 We will determine which programs to pursue and how much to fund each program in response to the scientific and clinical success of each product candidate, as well as an assessment of each product candidate's commercial potential.
 Substantially all of our resources are currently dedicated to developing and seeking regulatory approval for Twirla.
-We will require additional capital for the commercial launch of Twirla, if approved, as well as advancing the development of our other product candidates.
+We will require additional capital to fund our operating needs beyond 2018 including, among other items, the resumption and completion of our commercial plan for Twirla, which primarily includes the validation of our commercial manufacturing process and the commercial launch of Twirla, if approved, and advancing the development of our other potential product candidates.